 Note: Effect handlers in OCaml 5.0 should be considered experimental.
-Effect handlers are exposed in the standard library as a thin wrapper around their implementations in the runtime.
+Effect handlers are exposed in the standard library's Effect[28.16] module as a thin wrapper around their implementation in the runtime.
 They are not supported as a language feature with new syntax.
 You can rely on them to build non-local control-flow abstractions such as user-level threading that do not expose the effect handler primitives to the user.
 Expect breaking changes in the future.